-[†]Relevant ethical requirements - Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Parts A, B and D of the HKICPA's Code of Ethics for Professional Accountants (the Code) together with national requirements that are more restrictive.
+†Relevant ethical requirements - Ethical requirements to which the engagement team and engagement quality control reviewer are subject, which ordinarily comprise Chapter A, Parts 1, 3, 4A and 4B, and Chapter C of the HKICPA's Code of Ethics for Professional Accountants (the Code) together with national requirements that are more restrictive.
 In the context of HKSRE 2400 (Revised), relevant ethical requirements are defined as the ethical requirements the engagement team is subject to when undertaking review engagements.
-These requirements ordinarily comprise Parts A, B and D of the HKICPA's Code of Ethics for Professional Accountants (the Code), together with national requirements that are more restrictive.
+These requirements ordinarily comprise Chapter A, Parts 1, 3 and 4A, and Chapter C of the HKICPA's Code of Ethics for Professional Accountants (the Code), together with national requirements that are more restrictive.
 In the context of HKSRS 4410 (Revised), relevant ethical requirements are defined as the ethical requirements the engagement team is subject to when undertaking compilation engagements.
-These requirements ordinarily comprise Parts A, B and D of the HKICPA's Code of Ethics for Professional Accountants (the Code), relevant ethical requirements are defined as the ethical requirements the engagement team is subject to when undertaking compilation engagements.
-These requirements ordinarily comprise Parts A, B and D of the HKICPA's Code of Ethics for Professional Accountants (the Code) (excluding Section 290, Independence - Audit and Review Engagements, and Section 291, Independence - Other Assurance Engagements in Part B), together with national requirements that are more restrictive.
+These requirements ordinarily comprise Chapter A, Parts 1 and 3, and Chapter C of the HKICPA's Code of Ethics for Professional Accountants (the Code), together with national requirements that are more restrictive.